wp-plugins/rvg-optimize-database/readme.txt

 Tags: database, delete, revisions, optimize, post, posts, page, pages, clean, clean up, trash, spam, trashed, spammed, database size
 Author URI: http://cagewebdev.com
-Author: CAGE Web Design | Rolf van Gelder, Eindhoven, The Netherlands Requires at least: 2.1
+Author: CAGE Web Design | Rolf van Gelder, Eindhoven, The Netherlands Requires at least: 2.2
 Tested up to: 3.5
-Stable tag: 2.1
+Stable tag: 2.2
-Version: 2.1
+Version: 2.2

 == Description ==

 This plugin is a 'One Click' WordPress Database Cleaner / Optimizer.

 = Main Features =
-* Deletes redundant revisions of posts and pages.
-(You optionally can keep an 'x'-amount of the most recent revisions)
+* Deletes redundant revisions of posts and pages (you optionally can keep an 'x'-amount of the most recent revisions)
 * Deletes trashed posts, pages and comments (optional)
 * Deletes spammed comments (optional)
+* Deletes 'orphan postmeta items'
-* Optimizes the database tables
+* Optimizes the database tables (optionally you can exclude certain tables from optimization)
 * Creates a log file of the optimizations (optional)
 * Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly (optional)